-I would normally not recommend the Pacific Coast Highway in the winter months because you’re much more likely to get marine fog and the beach is usually better in the summer.
-That said, growing up on the southern and central coast I’m of the opinion that there is no bad time to be on the California coast.
+I would normally not recommend the Pacific Coast Highway in the winter months, because you’re much more likely to get marine fog, and the beach is usually better in the summer.
+That said, having grown up on the southern and central coast, I’m of the opinion that there is no bad time to be on the California coast.

-The bonus of going in the winter months is that you will have it mostly to yourself, and reservations will be much easier to come by for campgrounds and hotels.
-It’s probably a lot cheaper too!
+The bonus of going in the winter months is that you will have it mostly to yourself, and reservations at campgrounds and hotels will be much easier to come by.
+Probably a lot cheaper too!

-Just keep in mind that rain is almost unheard-of in the summer months, and if California is going to have a rainy year, it’ll be mostly concentrated to the winter months.
-Camping in a tent could be less than ideal, but again, you’re likely to have much more solitude on an otherwise mega popular route.
+Just keep in mind that if California is going to have a rainy year, it’ll be mostly concentrated to the winter months (it’s rare in the summer).
+Camping in a tent could be less than ideal, but again, you’re likely to have much more solitude on an otherwise megapopular route.
 You can get the full PCH itinerary from San Diego to San Francisco here.

 11. The Lost Coast

-Though I hate to play favorites, this spot on the coast about 2 hours south of the Oregon border is one of the parts of California that I love the most, and it gets hardly any tourism!
+Though I hate to play favorites, this spot on the coast about two hours south of the Oregon border is one of the parts of California that I love the most — and it gets hardly any tourism!
 The beaches are rugged and lovely, full of big boulders and waves, and there are Coastal Redwoods to walk through for days.
-Fog is common in this part of the state, regardless of time of year.
 I’ve gone in the winter and in the warmer months and love it in every season.
+Fog is common in this part of the state, regardless of time of year, though.

 Though it’s hard to narrow down a state that is bigger than most countries in terms of size, population, and economy, those are some of the best places to visit in California in the winter.

-So if you can’t make it during the warmer months, just know that there truly is no bad time to visit and as long as you have a sense of adventure and love the outdoors, you can’t possibly be bored!
+So if you can’t make it during the warmer months, just know that there truly is no bad time to visit.
+As long as you have a sense of adventure and love the outdoors, you can’t possibly be bored!